sfu-discourse-lab/SFU_Comment_Extractor/README.md

 1. Crawl base urls from seed urls
 * Crawling is to extract new urls that appear in each seed url.
 * Seed urls and base urls are all unique.
-Collected base urls should <b>all start with "http://www.theglobeandmail.com/opinion/"</b>
+Collected base urls should <b>all start with "http://www.theglobeandmail.com/opinion/"</b>.
+So if a seed url does not have this prefix, it will be filtered out in base urls.
 * File `sample_seed_urls.txt` under folder `Sample_Resources/Online_Resources` are the sample seed urls.
 Seed urls all come from `Factiva_csv.csv`. `collect_seed_urls.py` under folder `Source_Code/Online_Source` extracts the seed urls from `Factiva_csv.csv` for you.
 * `Python Scrapy` is the tool we use for online url crawling
   * [To install Scrapy][6]